markkolich/havalo-kvs/README.md

 There are a few fundamental constructs to be aware of when using Havalo and its API.

-* **Repositories** &mdash; Logical containers that hold objects.
+* **Repositories** &ndash; Logical containers that hold objects.
 You can think of `repositories` as a directory on disk that holds a bunch of files.
-Each Havalo "user" you create is assigned a unique `repository` identified under-the-hood by a UUID &ndash; that user, once authenticated, can do whatever they want inside of the `repository`.
+Each Havalo "user" you create is assigned a unique `repository` identified under-the-hood by a UUID &mdash; that user, once authenticated, can do whatever they want inside of their `repository`.

-* **Objects** &mdash; A blob of binary data, ultimately stored as a file on disk.
+* **Objects** &ndash; A blob of binary data.
 Objects are anything you want up to a reasonable maximum of 2GB.
-Using the API, you can attach pieces of arbitrary meta-data to an object &ndash; sent to the API in the `Content-Type` and `ETag` HTTP request headers.
+Using the Havalo API, you can attach pieces of arbitrary metadata to an object &mdash; sent to the API in the `Content-Type` and `ETag` HTTP request headers.
+If a `Content-Type` is sent with an object to the API, that same `Content-Type` is sent back to the client when the object is retrieved.

 ## API